 Conrad and his wife Emily have five kids: Nellianne, Ezra, Celia, Caroline, and Josiah.

 Conrad began his church service in middle school ministry, corralling teenage hormones while teaching those kids to lean on Jesus.
 He is an engineer by training and program manager by practice, and thus brings the nerd element to our team.
-He joined the FLBC Leadership Team in 2017.
+He joined the FLBC Leadership Team in 2017 and was confirmed as a Pastor-Elder in 2019.

 We'd love to list Conrad's hobbies, but seriously, he has five kids.
 What are hobbies?
 Conrad & Emily love having friends and family over to their house, which they fondly call the Batcave.

-Chris and his wife Alicia have three children: Ian, Alexis and Asher.
+Chris and his wife Alicia have four children: Ian, Alexis, Asher, and Elias.

 Chris has served in ministry in one fashion or another since 2002.
 In his home church in southern Ohio, he taught junior church and youth group.
 During college he was involved in Campus Crusade for Christ.
 When the Newmans moved to Indianapolis, Chris served in the youth ministry and as an elder.
-He joined the FLBC Leadership Team in 2017.
+He joined the FLBC Leadership Team in 2017 and was confirmed as a Pastor-Elder in 2019.

 Chris loves to study theology, do DIY home renovations, and is newly a radiologist at Methodist Hospital.
 His favorite university is The Ohio State.
 Naturally.